 - New Customers will receive information on charging and pricing structures at the time of sign up i.e. whether over the phone, via website sign-up, or via completion of the hard copy application form.

 - Information, including a copy of Terms and Conditions of Business will be provided to Customers as part of new Customer Welcome Packs and will be communicated to customers via email as required.

 - Any changes to the Terms and Conditions of the business will be communicated to customers in a timely manner.
 Payment of invoices following such notifications shall be taken as acceptance of the updated Terms.

-- Customers will be entitled to easy access to their account information including statements / balances.
+- Customers will be entitled to easy access to their account information including statements/balances.

 6. COMPLAINTS PROCEDURE/DISPUTE RESOLUTION

 - We will respond to formal complaints that we receive about our services in a timely and professional manner.
-In the case of written complaints, within 10 working days.

 - Complaints shall be logged on the individual customer account with a tracking facility to ensure the complaint has been resolved and the customer notified of updates or the course of action taken to resolve the issue.